How do I know if I have COVID-19? A guide to symptoms

 Additional recommendations for day-to-day life include immediately disposing of used tissues and regularly cleaning surfaces that come into contact with human hands, such as toilets, doorknobs and smartphones.

 There is also no known evidence to suggest that animal-to-human infection has occurred in Canada.
-However, there are still "many unknowns" in this area, PHAC says.
+However, there are still "many unknowns" in this area, PHAC says, and several instances have been reported involving animals testing positive for COVID-19.

 If you are diagnosed with COVID-19 and you have a pet, PHAC advises against snuggling or kissing your pet, sharing a bed with them, having your pet sit on your lap or letting them lick you.